The Churches of Monmouth Beach

-Frequently under assault due to major storms (a bolt of lightning struck the steeple during a Summer 1902 service), for protection the large wooden Gothic church was moved to the westside of Ocean Avenue in May 1933 by Long Branch contractor Joseph Kirby (north of today’s MB Cultural Center).
+Frequently under assault due to major storms (a bolt of lightning struck the steeple during a Summer 1902 service), for protection the large wooden Gothic church was moved to the westside of Ocean Avenue (to a spot north of today’s MB Cultural Center) in May 1933 by Long Branch contractor Joseph Kirby.

 Unused as a church beginning in 1941, borough commissioners rejected a plan by a Broadway theatrical man and play writer, Clinton P. King, to use the building as a summer theater in August 1949.
 King who bought the building in 1947 liked to play the pipe organ at night.